DeSantis proposes Disney trial schedule that puts start date in 2025, after elections

 Earlier this week, DeSantis and his appointees to the Central Florida Tourism Oversight District asked the judge to dismiss the lawsuit, put it on hold or drop them as defendants.

 The DeSantis appointees took over the Disney World governing board earlier this year following a yearlong feud between the company and DeSantis.
-The fight began last year after Disney, beset by significant pressure internally and externally, publicly opposed a state law banning classroom lessons on sexual orientation and gender identity in early grades.
+The fight began last year after Disney, beset by significant pressure internally and externally, publicly opposed a state law banning classroom lessons on sexual orientation and gender identity in early grades, a policy critics call Don't Say Gay.

-Read: Disney v.
-DeSantis: Here’s a timeline of the battle between Florida’s governor, theme park giant

 As punishment, DeSantis took over the district through legislation passed by the Republican-led Legislature and appointed a new board of supervisors to oversee municipal services for the sprawling theme parks and hotels.
 But before the new board came in, the company made agreements with previous oversight board members who were Disney supporters that stripped the new supervisors of their authority over design and construction.